aaort/verification_code_field/README.md

 ## Additional information

-I'm open to contributions and suggestions, in case of issues you can DM me or open a new issue
+I'm open to contributions and suggestions, in case of any issues you can DM me or open a new issue